 — Mirror Royal (@MirrorRoyal) November 20, 2017

 Awards in the Royal Victorian Order are made personally by The Queen, for services to the Sovereign.
-Unlike the previous milestones, this year the couple celebrated their big event with close 140 family and friends at Windsor Castle.
+Unlike the previous milestones, this year the couple celebrated their big event with close to 140 family and friends at Windsor Castle.

 For the event, it seems Duchess was wearing the elegant DVF Zarita lace gown.

 We first saw the gown at Royal Variety Performance in 2014, then at a friend’s wedding in the same year.
-Recently gown made a reappearance at for the Anna Freud Gala dinner earlier this month.
+Recently gown made a reappearance for the Anna Freud Gala dinner earlier this month.

 The highlight of the Duchess look was the Four Row Japanese Pearl Choker, an elegant piece of jewel on loan from Queen.
 It was commissioned by the Queen from a set of the finest cultured pearls presented to her by the Japanese government.

 Her Majesty’s Jewel Vault described the jewelry as,” The necklace includes four rows of pearls with a central diamond clasp in a curved shape, each side including three rows of diamonds that join at the top and bottom with marquise diamonds.
 She made her first state visit to Japan in 1975; the choker was in use by at least 1982.
 The Garrard book posits that it was inspired by the Queen’s new daughter-in-law at the time, and she did notably loan the piece to the new Princess of Wales during a state visit from the Netherlands in 1982.
 It is only occasionally used by the Queen, in whose collection it still remains”.